Minimal invariant subspaces for an affine composition operator: Introduction

 \section{Introduction}

 The \textit{Invariant Subspace Problem} (ISP) is one of the major open problems in operator theory.
-It belongs to a class of problems that can be stated in relatively simple terms but the complete solution remains a mystery.
-The current version of the ISP is the following: let $H$ be a complex, separable and infinite dimensional Hilbert space.
-If $T \in B(H)$ (a bounded linear operator on $H$), is it true that $T$ has a non-trivial invariant subspace?
+Let $H$ be a complex separable Hilbert space.
+If $T \in B(H)$ (a bounded linear operator on $H$), does $T$ have a non-trivial invariant subspace?

 By a non-trivial invariant subspace we mean a closed subspace $M \subseteq H$ such that $M \neq \{0\}$, $M \neq H$ and $T(M) \subseteq M$.
 We note that the only open case is when $H$ is separable.
-There are a lot of possible approaches to this problem; we refer to the detailed monograph of Partington and Chalendar \cite{modernisp} for some of the modern approaches.
-One of these methods is based on the concept of a \textit{universal operator} introduced by Rota \cite{rota}.
+There are several possible approaches to the ISP and the monograph of Partington and Chalendar \cite{modernisp} describe some of the modern ones.
+One such approach is based on the concept of a \textit{universal operator} introduced by Rota \cite{rota}.

-\begin{defi} Let $H$ be a complex, separable and infinite dimensional Hilbert space.
-An operator $U \in B(H)$ is said to be \textbf{universal} for $H$ if for any operator $T \in B(H)$ there exists $M$ an invariant subspace of $U$, $\alpha$ a non-null complex scalar and $S: M \to H$ an isomorphism such that $\alpha T = S U_{|M} S^{-1}$. \end{defi}
+\begin{defn} Let $H$ be a complex, separable and infinite dimensional Hilbert space.
+An operator $U \in B(H)$ is said to be \textbf{universal} for $H$ if for any $T \in B(H)$ there exists an invariant subspace $M$ of $U$, a complex number $\alpha$ and an isomorphism $S: M \to H$ such that $\alpha T = S U_{|M} S^{-1}$, i.e. $U$ restricted to $M$ is conjugate to a multiple of $T$. \end{defn}

-There is a simple connection between universal operators and the ISP: the ISP is true for $H$, i.e, every operator $T \in B(H)$ has a non-trivial invariant subspace if and only if each minimal invariant subspace $M$ of $U$ is one-dimensional.
+There exists a connection between universal operators and the ISP.
+The ISP holds true for $H$ if and only if each \emph{minimal} invariant subspace $M$ of $U$ is one-dimensional.
 Here, the minimality of $M$ implies that it contains no proper $U$-invariant subspace.
 Until recently the main method for identifying a universal operator has been the Caradus criterion (see \cite{caradus}).
 More recently Pozzi \cite{pozzi} generalized this classical result and obtained the following theorem that we will call the \textit{Caradus-Pozzi criterion}.